DonSchado/bob-the-mutant/README.md

 ### Now what?

-Look at the output what mutant changes and **KILL ALL THE MUTANTS!**
+Look at the output what mutant change and **KILL ALL THE MUTANTS!**

 Write some specs to kill the mutations on the statement class, or feel free to refactor everything.